dsc-courses/dsc90-2022-wi/resources/weeks/week01.md

 3. Now, in the cell containing the `for`-loop, add a line that computes the value of `h` for the current `s` (before the print statement), and replace `pi_estimate(s, n)` with `pi_estimate_area(h, n)`.
 Run the cell.

+You've now estimated the value of $$\pi$$ using the areas of inscribed polygons rather than the perimeters of inscribed polygons.
+Nice work!
 In your PDF writeup, provide a screenshot of all of the code you wrote and the output of the new `for`-loop.

-(c) Which method converges to $$\pi$$ quicker – the method based on perimeters, or the method based on areas?
+(c) Which method seems like it converges to $$\pi$$ quicker – the method based on perimeters, or the method based on areas?

 ### Question 3

-Please fill out [this **anonymous** survey](https://docs.google.com/forms/d/1xpzNG0YuoRUvh92-jSSn-sOSBMhaTalO6T3zpFGZk7M/edit).
+**After** finishing Questions 1 and 2, but before submitting the homework, please fill out [this **anonymous** survey](https://docs.google.com/forms/d/1xpzNG0YuoRUvh92-jSSn-sOSBMhaTalO6T3zpFGZk7M/edit).
 Once you submit the survey, it'll show you a secret word.
 Write that secret word in your PDF as the answer to Question 3.
-Thanks! -->
+Thanks!

+### (Optional) Question 4

+Watch this video on YouTube: [How to Calculate Pi, Archimedes' Method](https://www.youtube.com/watch?v=DLZMZ-CT7YU).

+This video describes a process similar to the one we covered in class, but with a few key differences.
+What are the differences between this approach and the approach from class?
+Do you think this approach is historically accurate (i.e. could this have been the approach Archimedes used)?

+If you answer this question, assign it to Question 3 on Gradescope when matching pages.